-(a) The leading rider shall move toward the outside of the track after one lap and then drop back and leave the track without hindering the other team.

-(b) In two lap races the second rider shall complete the last lap alone; in three lap races the rider that was in second position shall lead the following lap and then shall drop out in the same manner.

-(c) In three lap races the third rider shall complete the last lap alone.

-(d) The lead rider must relinquish the lead no more than 15 meters before or after the end of the lap that rider is to lead.
-(A rider relinquishes the lead by moving up the track and out of the way of the next rider by at least 1 meter.)

-(e) No rider may push or pull another rider.

-[Relegation to last place for violation of any of these rules.]
+- (a) The leading rider shall move toward the outside of the track after one lap and then drop back and leave the track without hindering the other team. - (b) In two lap races the second rider shall complete the last lap alone; in three lap races the rider that was in second position shall lead the following lap and then shall drop out in the same manner. - (c) In three lap races the third rider shall complete the last lap alone. - (d) The lead rider must relinquish the lead no more than 15 meters before or after the end of the lap that rider is to lead.
+(A rider relinquishes the lead by moving up the track and out of the way of the next rider by at least 1 meter.) - (e) No rider may push or pull another rider.
+[Relegation to last place for violation of any of these rules.] - 2L4.
+Restarts.
+In each round of the competition a team shall be granted only one restart as a result of that team suffering a mishap or false starting.
+This does not include a restart caused by another team's hindrance.

-2L4.
+2L5.
 Mishaps: